Pathways > The Pathways book > Ridgeways

 Moderate Walk

 A good hike in all seasons - on the tough side of moderate! - on the quiet Marlborough Downs, along the Ridgeway with its history and its great views and finishing in a country pub.
-Re-written in 2008 to encourage walkers to use public transport...
+Re-written to encourage walkers to use public transport where...
 More info

 ID: